Cheapest electricity tariff in the UK with a smart meter

 2) Peak rates can be much higher

-3) Smart meter communication isn’t guaranteed
+3) Smart meter communication is not guaranteed

 Some households have patchy signal to the national network.
 If your tariff relies on half-hourly reads, confirm what happens if smart reads fail.